-Example #2: The payment(s) out of the staff worker's personal funds are over \$5,000 in the aggregate in the reporting period and you reimburse the staff worker from political funds in the same reporting period - Use a 3-step process, disclosing everything on the same report: (1) On Schedule E, disclose the total amount paid from the staff worker's personal funds as a loan from the staff worker to your campaign; (2) On Schedule F1, itemize the payments made by your staff worker separately, with the names of the vendors who sold the goods or services to your staff worker as the payees for the expenditures.
+Example #2: The payment(s) out of the staff worker's personal funds are over \$5,000 in the aggregate in the reporting period and you reimburse the staff worker from political funds in the same reporting period - Use a 3-step process, disclosing everything on the same report: (1) On Schedule E, disclose the total amount paid from the staff worker's personal funds as a loan from the staff worker to your campaign; (2) On Schedule F1, itemize the payments made by your staff worker as the payees for the expenditures.
 Do not disclose as the payee the name of your staff worker; and (3) On Schedule F1, disclose the payment to your staff worker for the reimbursement of the loan.